 How Do Home Teeth Aligners Work?

-Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle involved in traditional orthodontic treatment.
+Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle of making regular trips to the dentist.
 But what does the process of home teeth alignment actually entail?

 In some cases, yes!
-Although home aligners are known to be most effective for straightening teeth and fixing spacing issues, they’re often capable of correcting bite misalignments as well.
+Although home aligners are most effective for straightening teeth and fixing crowding and spacing, they can sometimes correct bite misalignments as well.
 It all depends on the nature and severity of the bite issue.

-When it comes to underbite, some cases are dental in nature, meaning the issue is caused by a misalignment of the teeth alone.
-Others are skeletal, which means the underbite is the result of misaligned jaws.
-The condition also varies in severity (mild, moderate, or severe) depending on the degree to which the bottom teeth protrude beyond the upper teeth.
+Some underbites come from a misalignment of the teeth alone.
+Others are skeletal, which means misaligned jaws are the root cause.
+The condition also varies in severity (mild, moderate, or severe) depending on the degree to which the bottom teeth protrude beyond the upper ones.

 With all this in mind, let’s take a quick look at some of the best home alignment services for underbite.

 The Best At-Home Aligners for Underbite

 Home teeth alignment is a relatively new industry, but there are already several well-established and reliable brands to choose from.
 That said, some providers are friendlier toward bite issues than others.
 We’ve researched and reviewed the best home teeth alignment services for underbite, and narrowed down a few that stand out from the bunch: